 As you can clearly see from the comparison above, anonymization is definitely one of the best ways to ensure the safety of data you collect.
 This extra measure of security lets you freely exploit your data collection in ways that wouldn’t be legally permissible when it comes to non-anonymized data.

-Pseudonymization of data is also a good way to reduce restrictions involved in handling personal data in the age of GDPR.
+Data pseudonymization is also a good way to reduce restrictions involved in handling personal data in the age of GDPR.
 And it’s a bit easier to perform.

 However, there are also some considerable benefits of using personal data in its pure (original) form.
 That’s why you really need to think through the pros and cons of each option before making a final decision.